Bacchae: Prelude to a Purge

 Five trumpeters and eight dancers scream, sing, and don masks, eventually joining in a mad, mesmerizing rendition of Ravel’s Boléro.
 Half carnival, half decadent variety show, this seductive “Bacchae” embodies the Dionysian spirit that drives the play, dark side and all.

-— Marina Harss
+— Marina Harss (The New Yorker)

 Credits

-Choreography by Marlene Monteiro Freitas
+Choreography Marlene Monteiro Freitas

-Set and lighting design by Yannick Fouassier
+Set and lighting design Yannick Fouassier

-Sound design by Tiago Cerqueira
+Sound design Tiago Cerqueira

 Produced by P.OR.K (Lisbon, PT)